Professional Development Institute 2015

 NALP’s Annual Education Conference

-NALP’s 2015 Annual Education Conference will take place April 22-25, 2015 in Chicago.
+NALP’s 2016 Annual Education Conference will take place April 13-16, 2016 in Boston.
 If you would like a program of yours to be considered for this conference, you must submit a separate proposal — see the NALP Annual Education Conference Request for Proposals page for more information.
-The RFP process for this conference is March 1 through May 16.
+The RFP process for this conference is March 2 through May 22.